 By creating an introductory course that addresses the five central issues they had previously identified, the Minerva team was confident that new students would more readily adapt to this different approach to learning.
 In close collaboration with Kiron, including the Head of Student Communication and Recruitment, the Minerva team worked for more than three months to develop a script, film footage, interview Kiron students, and complete post-production.

 The resulting course comprises six hours of material, and has four chapters: a welcome to Kiron, time management tips, space management advice, and support for effective learning.
+You can view the introductory video here.
 Hosted online on the edX platform, the MOOC is a mandatory prerequisite for all incoming Kiron students — approximately 1500 each year — so they become familiar with the format and learn how to successfully navigate a digital student experience before taking on more complex subject matter.
 Additionally, the collaboration gave Kiron a deeper understanding of the MOOC creation process, particularly with respect to tailoring content to fit their students’ specific needs.
 The organization will use this knowledge as it prepares to create its own MOOCs, for both internal and external use on KironX, which offers refugees free higher education courses in partnership with edX.